scchess/Qualimap/doc/analysis.rst

    Histogram of the number of **genomic locations** having a given **coverage rate**.
 In this graph genome locations with a coverage greater than **50X** are grouped into the last bin.
 By doing so a higher resolution of the most common values for the coverage rate is obtained.

-:guilabel:`Genome Fraction by Coverage`
+:guilabel:`Genome Fraction Coverage`

   Provides a visual way of knowing how much **reference** has been **sequenced** with **at least** a given **coverage rate**.
 This graph should be interpreted as in this example:

   If one aims a coverage rate of **at least 25X** (*x*-axis), how much of reference (*y*-axis) will be considered?
 The answer to this question in the case of the whole-genome sequencing `provided example <http://qualimap.bioinfo.cipf.es/samples/ERR089819_result/qualimapReport.html#genome_coverage_quotes.png>`_ is **~83%**.

+:guilabel:`Duplication Rate Histogram`

+  This plot shows the **distribution** of **duplicated** read **starts**.
+Due to several factors (e.g. amount of starting material, sample preparation, etc) it is possible that the same **fragments** are **sequenced several times**.
+For some experiments where enrichment is used (e.g. ChIP-seq ) this is expected at some *low* rate.
+If most of the reads share the exact same genomic positions there is very likely an associated bias.

 :guilabel:`Mapped Reads Nucleotide Content`

   This plot shows the **nucleotide content per position** of the **mapped reads**.

+:guilabel:`Mapped Reads GC Content Distribution`

+  This graph shows the distribution of **GC content** per **mapped read**.
+If compared with a precomputed :ref:`genome distribution <input-gc-content>`, this plot allows to check if there is a shift in the GC content.

 :guilabel:`Mapped Reads Clipping Profile`

   Represents the percentage of clipped bases across the reads.
 The clipping is detected via SAM format CIGAR codes ‘H’ (hard clipping) and ‘S’ (soft clipping).
 In addition, the total number of clipped reads can be found in the report Summary.
 The plot is not shown if there are no clipped-reads are found.
 Total number of clipped reads can be found in :guilabel:`Summary`. `Example <http://qualimap.bioinfo.cipf.es/samples/HG00096.chrom20_result/qualimapReport.html#genome_reads_clipping_profile.png>`_.

-:guilabel:`Mapped Reads GC Content Distribution`

-  This graph shows the distribution of **GC content** per **mapped read**.
-If compared with a precomputed :ref:`genome distribution <input-gc-content>`, this plot allows to check if there is a shift in the GC content.

 :guilabel:`Homopolymer Indels`